 White tea has a very minimal amount of caffeine and herbal teas are generally caffeine-free unless otherwise stated.

-What To Do With Expired Unused Tea Bags
+What Do You Do With Expired Unused Tea Bags?

 Most people who find expired tea bags in their cupboards will simply toss them in the garbage, but as long as there is no mold on the bag, there are uses for your tea even if it’s gone a bit stale.